williamd1k0/manga-plus-top40/README.md

 ```
 The data will be saved to `scraped-data/YYYY/YYYY-MM-DD.tsv`

->NOTE: This task is performed daily by [GitHub Actions](https://github.com/williamd1k0/manga-plus-top40/actions/workflows/fetch-ranking-workflow.yml).
+>NOTE: This task is performed daily by [GitHub Actions](https://github.com/williamd1k0/manga-plus-top40/actions/workflows/fetch-ranking.yml).

 ### Processing scraped data

-After scraping the data, it needs to be processed to be easily consumable by the website generator (Jekyll).
+After scraping the data, it needs to be processed to be easily consumable by the website generator.
->See more about the data format here: https://jekyllrb.com/docs/datafiles/

 To process the scraped data, stay in the repository root directory and run the following command:
 ```sh
 make yaml
 ```
->NOTE: This task is performed daily by [GitHub Actions](https://github.com/williamd1k0/manga-plus-top40/actions/workflows/fetch-ranking-workflow.yml).
+>NOTE: This task is already performed automatically by GitHub Pages Environment.

 ### Building the chart webpage